BnGyA/vscode-hydra/README.md

 ## 🚀 Upcoming features

 - Allow the user to keep track of how much he drank
-- Allow the user to snooze the reminder
 - Allow the user to change the reminder default value

 ## 💡 Inspiration